Gabriel-coding-del/gardOS3.0/README.md

-# gardOS version 3.0 generic
+# gardOS version 3.0 generic.
 about this project:
-16 bit operating system made by Gabriel sîrbu things needed to try gardOS out: use nasm to assmble this project by running „sudo apt install nasm” to install nasm also install QEMU emulator to test this OS out
+16 bit operating system made by Gabriel sîrbu. things needed to try gardOS out: use nasm to assmble this project by running „sudo apt install nasm” to install nasm also install QEMU emulator to test this OS out